Fathers' rights movement by country: Hungary

-Shared parenting cannot be requested by one parent, it is unregulated.
-The Family Court must 'place the children' and it must suspend the other parents' rights after divorce/separation.
-Any other formation requires mutual agreement between the parents.
-Post-divorce equal shared parenting is disfavoured resulting in penetration of 0.1% of divorce cases annual.
-Judges are not seeking any form of equality regarding legal status, economic situation or family work sharing of the parents.
+Shared parenting can be requested from the court by one parent after January 1, 2022.
+The Family Court has the right to maintain full parents rights after divorce/separation or order shared parenting even upon request of either parents.
+Post-divorce equal shared parenting is gaining ground, though it is not the most common way of child care after divorce at the present moment.

 In principle, during divorce or separation the state takes away the presence and caring of one parent and the revenue share of the other parent from the children.
 In other words, divorce in Dual Earner Dual Carer family means 100% increase in child raising costs for one of the parents.

 The most effective and popular non-political organisation Apák az Igazságért Egyesület: 'Fathers for Justice Association, Hungary' (AI).

 The main roles are specified as: Social equality, shared custody, the elimination of obstacles to parental contact, help with social services procedures, solving problems with child support awards, filing privacy lawsuit, supporting child custody cases, rights of the children.
 Grown from a great Facebook group back in time 2014.
 According to authorities they are extremely powerful and surrounded by respect.

 The main organisation is non-political, called the Association of Divorce Fathers, Hungary (ADF), it was founded in 1989 when NGO's became possible again after 40 years.
 ADF has Prof. Miklós Hernádi, the writer, as honorary president.
 The current slogan is "Apák összefognak gyermekeikért" (Fathers Unite for Their Children).
 ADF activities cover protests, media events, petitions, it offers Fathers'Day programs and free legal counselling.

 An activist father group called Eurocsalád Workgroup was formed in 2005 focusing on the legal security of parenthood and family work sharing.
 A joint petition was followed by a father demonstration protesting against the practically impossible legal access to equal parenting (For the Law of Mind and Heart, 2008).
 The movement became active on the international scene: a father meeting called ESP-WG 2010 was held in Hotel Mercure Korona, Budapest with guests from 4 countries with the goal to join isolated efforts of local father NGO's into an EU level movement for equal shared parenting.
 Only 16 months later the Platform for European Fathers (PEF) was founded by 11 member countries in Brussels.